-- □ Identified/Assessed aircraft departure procedures in the OM (focus: published procedure for aircraft pre-departure check is in accordance with specifications in this standard). - □ Interviewed responsible manager(s) in ground handling operations. - □ Observed aircraft departure operations (focus: procedure for aircraft departure walkaround check is implemented as published in the OM). - □ Other Actions (Specify)
+- □ Identified/Assessed aircraft departure procedures in the OM (focus: published procedures for aircraft departure are in accordance with specifications in this standard). - □ Interviewed responsible manager(s) in ground handling operations. - □ Observed aircraft departure operations (focus: procedures for aircraft departure are implemented as published in the OM). - □ Other Actions (Specify)